 Do we need to use Quetzales while buying personal items?

-Yes, Tobie will help you exchange your personal spending money so you can buy items in town.
-Many stores are not able to accept credit cards so it’s a good idea to have cash.
+Yes, you can exchange your personal spending money so you can buy items in town.
+In the village where we volunteer no credit cards are accepted, so it’s a good idea to have cash.

 How much spending money should I bring?